Takeuchi-Lab-SI-Group/si4pipeline/README.md

 ```

 ## Usage
-The implementation we developed can be interactively executed using the provided `demonstration.ipynb` file.
+The implementation we developed can be interactively executed using the provided `demonstration.ipynb` [file](https://github.com/Takeuchi-Lab-SI-Group/si4pipeline/blob/main/demonstration.ipynb) in our repository.
 This file contains a step-by-step guide on how to use the package, how to construct a feature selection pipeline, and how to apply the proposed method to a given feature selection pipeline.